bitress/phploginsystem/README.md

 ## Author

-This system was created by [bitress].
+This system was created by [bitress](https://github.com/bitress).
 For questions or support, you can contact me at [byteress@gmail.com].

 ---